viktorashi/bingobaker.com-autoplayer/README.md

 ### <font size=5> --start <sub>[int, default: 0, shorthard -strt] </sub> </font>:  The index of the card to start doing anything from

 ### <font size=5> --free-space <sub>[string, default: "no credit", shorthand -fs] </sub> </font>: The name of the freespace spot to check for if the card has an even size (meaning there is no clear midde spot)

+### <font size=5> --free-space-middle <sub>[int, default: 0, shorthand -fsm] </sub> </font>: Wether the free space is in the middle, if set to 1, it will start searching for the freespace text set earlier, (or the default) for it to be checked whenever a new card is created

 <h3><span style="color:#F47174"> 3.
 It will all be saved  </span></h3>